This document is a work in progress.

 After nearly 16 months apart, the Del Monte Brass finally resumed rehearsals on July 20, 2021 under the direction of Rob

 Klevan.
 Our first performance was on September 23 at a wonderful picnic sponsored by the President's Board of Student Affairs.
-It's wonderful to be back together and we're looking forward to many opportunities to perform this year.
+Although many performance opportunities and rehearsals later had to be cancelled due to the continuation of the pandemic, we enjoyed every opportunity to play, and by the end of the year things were almost back to normal.